LihleNqeto/Lihle_MIni-Portfolio-28/README.md

 Changing content
 The content of this project is defined in four .mdx files inside the theme's sections folder.
 You can override the files intro.mdx, projects.mdx, about.mdx and contact.mdx.
 This starter has overridden all files for you already.

-You have to use the <ProjectCard /> component inside projects.mdx to display the cards.
-Example: